Skip to main content

 Petabytes Per Second (PB/s) to Gigabits Per Second (Gbps) Converter

-Type a value into the Petabytes Per Second (PB/s) field to convert to Gigabits Per Second (Gbps).
+Type your transfer speed in the input field to find Gigabits Per Second (Gbps) equivalent of your Petabyte Per Second (PB/s) value.
 1 PB/s = 8,000,000 Gbps, covering both bit-based and byte-based transfer rate units.

 Convert Petabytes Per Second to Gigabits Per Second